ga4gh/vrs/docs/source/terms_and_model.rst

     * `ensembl <https://registry.identifiers.org/registry/ensembl>`__
     * `vgnc <https://registry.identifiers.org/registry/vgnc>`__
     * `mgi <https://registry.identifiers.org/registry/mgi>`__
 * The `hgnc` namespace is RECOMMENDED for human variation in order to improve interoperability.
+When using the ``hgnc`` namespace, the optional "HGNC:" prefix MUST NOT be used.
 * Gene MAY be converted to one or more :ref:`Locations <Location>` using external data.
 The source of such data and mechanism for implementation is not defined by this specification.